skywood123/Networking/Lab-Setup/Openwrt as captive portal gateway/README.md

 1. Download target openWRT firmware version from [openWRT](https://firmware-selector.openwrt.org/?version=23.05.5&target=x86%2F64&id=generic) and unzip it.
 2. Download qemu-img tools [here](https://cloudbase.it/qemu-img-windows/)
 3. The downloaded openWRT firmware is in .img format.
 We need to convert it to vmdk to be used by ESXI VM.
-4. """qemu-img convert -f raw -O vmdk openwrt-x86-generic-combined-ext4.img openwrt-x86-generic-combined-ext4.vmdk"""
+4. '''qemu-img convert -f raw -O vmdk openwrt-x86-generic-combined-ext4.img openwrt-x86-generic-combined-ext4.vmdk'''
 5. Upload to your ESXI machine storage.
 6. Create VM in ESXI.
 7. Choose the uploaded VMDK as disk1 (else it wont boot up).